Exposure Monitoring, PPE Limitations, and Medical Referral Triggers

 Documentation and escalation

-Exposure records must be clear enough for a later reader to understand the decision.
-Keep monitoring plans, calibration records, sample forms, lab reports, objective data, PPE hazard assessments, respirator fit tests, training, medical clearance status, worker notifications, incident reports, and corrective actions.
-Escalate to an industrial hygienist, competent person, occupational health provider, emergency responder, radiation safety officer, or environmental professional when the hazard exceeds field competence or when data does not support continued work.
+Keep monitoring plans, calibration records, sample forms, lab reports, objective data, PPE hazard assessments, respirator fit tests, training, medical-clearance status, worker notifications, and corrective actions clear enough for a later reader to follow the decision.
+Do not send a potentially exposed worker home without following the response plan; preserve the product identity, SDS, exposure duration, route, concentration, symptoms, first aid given, and coworker exposures for the medical provider.
+Escalate to a certified industrial hygienist, competent person, occupational-health provider, RSO, or environmental professional when the hazard exceeds field competence or the data does not support continued work.

 Test Your Knowledge